Saturday, April 28, 2012

 1963: "He's So Fine" by the Chiffons topped the R&B chart for the fourth straight week.

 1963: "I Will Follow Him" became Little Peggy March's only #1 song on this date.
-"Can't Get Used To Losing You" remained at 2 for Andy Williams, the Chiffons' former #1 "He's So Fine" fell to 3, Peter, Paul & Mary held at #4 with "Puff the Magic Dragon" and Jackie Wilson was at #5 with "Baby Workout".
+"Can't Get Used To Losing You" remained at 2 for Andy Williams, the Chiffons' former #1 "He's So Fine" fell to 3, Peter, Paul & Mary held at #4 with "Puff The Magic Dragon" and Jackie Wilson was at #5 with "Baby Workout".
 Two of The Top 100 Instrumentals of the Rock Era* were in the Top 10 simultaneously--"Pipeline" from the Chantay's was #6 and Mongo Santamaria entered the Top 10 at #10 with "Watermelon Man".
 The Drifters scored a Top 10 hit as "On Broadway" held position #9.

-1964: The Dixie Cups released the single "Chapel of Love".
+1964: The Dixie Cups released the single "Chapel Of Love".

-1967: Sandy Shaw hit #1 in the UK with "Puppet On a String".
+1967: Sandy Shaw hit #1 in the U.K. with "Puppet On A String".

-1968: The great sound of composer Burt Bacharach coupled with the singing of Dionne Warwick paid off as "Do You Know the Way to San Jose" moved from #61 to #27.
+1968: The great sound of composer Burt Bacharach coupled with the singing of Dionne Warwick paid off as "Do You Know The Way To San Jose" moved from #61 to #27.

 1968: "Honey", one of the biggest hits of the rock era, was #1 for the third week for Bobby Goldsboro.
-The Box Tops edged up to #2 with "Cry Like a Baby", Gary Puckett & the Union Gap was at #3 with their biggest hit "Young Girl" and the Beatles held fast at #4 with "Lady Madonna".
+The Box Tops edged up to #2 with "Cry Like A Baby", Gary Puckett & the Union Gap was at #3 with their biggest hit "Young Girl" and the Beatles held fast at #4 with "Lady Madonna".

 1969: Pink Floyd appeared at the Mother's Club in Birmingham, England.
 The concert was recorded for the upcoming album Ummagumma.